 Due to the pre-visa screening and student visa process, international students must stick to strict cut-off dates.
 We recommend you apply as early as possible to allow enough time for processing.

-Please note: many students will package an English and Academic Preparation (EAP) program with their main program.
-If you will be studying an EAP program, cutoff dates will be based on the orientation date of your EAP program, not the standard semester dates.
+Please note: many students will package an English and Academic Preparation (EAP) course with their main course.
+If you will be studying an EAP course, cutoff dates will be based on the orientation date of your EAP course, not the standard semester dates.

 Please go to our Cut-off dates webpage for full details.